The Targeting of Uighur Muslims in China

 Why is the Chinese government surveilling and detaining members of a minority group?

 Since 2016, the Chinese government has targeted ethnic Muslims in western China with a vast surveillance system and heavy policing.
-The United Nations, human rights groups, and a bipartisan coalition of US legislators are increasingly alarmed by credible reports of internment camps (“re-education camps,” according to the Chinese government) in Xinjiang Province.
-Estimates of the number of Uighur and other Muslims detained range from several hundred thousand to 1 million.
+The United Nations, human rights groups, and a bipartisan coalition of US legislators are alarmed by the operation of internment camps (“re-education camps,” according to the Chinese government) in Xinjiang Province.
+An estimated 1 million Uighurs have been detained in the camps, along with other Muslims.
+In late July 2019, the Chinese government claimed that most Uighur detainees had been released from the camps, but journalists and researchers have gathered evidence that the camps are still in operation.
 Despite evidence from satellite images and eyewitness testimonies, the Chinese government continues to deny that they are committing human rights abuses.

 The teaching ideas below provide information and context to help students understand how China is repressing the Uighur minority and encourage students to consider the experiences of a religious minority group regarded with suspicion and targeted with discriminatory policies and incarceration.